3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/express/intro-to-express.md

 $ npm install --save express
 ```

-The `--save` flag allows us to update the `package.json` to include the dependency that you just installed.
+The `--save` flag is very important as it allows us to update the `package.json` to include the dependency that you just installed.
 In the terminal, run `$ cat package.json` to observe these changes.
 We could have also entered express manually- to the dependencies list in our package.json file.
-If we added Express this way, we would need to run npm install afterwards in order to install it.
+If we added Express this way, we would need to run `npm install` afterwards in order to install the package.

- As we saw during `npm init`, the default file for a node app is `index.js`.
+ **SIDE NOTE** As we saw during `npm init`, the default file for a node app is `index.js`.
 If your package.json still uses this as the default, you should update it to `server.js`.

 <br />